 3. Elective Psychology (PSYCH) courses, which must be at least three units each.*

-There are four cognate courses from other departments that count as elective PSYCH courses: BIO 150, PEDS 106, PSYC 135, and PSYC 139.
+An elective Psychology course is any PSYCH course that is 3 units or more.
+In addition, there are four cognate courses from other departments that count as elective PSYCH courses: BIO 150, PEDS 106, PSYC 135, and PSYC 139.
 (Any other PSYC course is considered outside of the psychology department and cannot be applied to the minor.)

 *Independent study, research, and practica (PSYCH 194, 195, and 281) do not count as electives and cannot be counted towards the minor.